Liuhongzhi2018/LearningforIELTS/Listening_9-PD.md

 26.They were both disappointed by this=wasted/didn’t have much impact/shame.
 27.They disagree about why this was an issue=I actually didn’t have a problem with that.

+C16 T4 Section3

+25.C.
+Amsterdam They are surprised it has been so successful.
+In a way it’s strange that there was such a demand for bike-sharing because you’d have thought most people would have used their own bikes.
+26.F.
+Dublin They disagree about the reasons for its success.
+It must be because the public transport system’s quite limited.
+Not really – there’s no underground.
+27.D.London They agree that more investment is required.
+The London scheme’s been quite successful.
+Basically, not enough’s been spent on increasing the number of cycle lanes.
+Hopefully that’ll change.
+28.E.Buenos Aires They think the system has been well designed.
+Well bike-sharing schemes have taken off in places like Buenos Aires.
+An example of good planning.
+29.B.New York They think it should be cheaper.
+More than it costs to take a taxi.
+Crazy.
+30.A.Sydney They agree it has been disappointing.
+Sydney would be a good example to use.
+I can’t quite work out why it hasn’t been an instant success like some of the others.
+It’s a shame really.

+漏听：
+生词：

 C12 Test5 Section2

 17.Joy Parkins.
 F. during the day and how long.